inveox-lab-it/kong-plugin-api-response-merger/README.md

 This paragraph will show how usage of this plugins looks like.
 We assume that there are 3 REST APIs which can be querd using below example

-We have ipstream service that returns response with only ids of resources from service-a and service-b
+We have upstream service that returns response with only ids of resources from service-a and service-b
 ```bash
 $ curl -X GET http://upstream/v1/data/upstream-1
 {